Accident Lawyers Dedicated to Assisting Residents of North Tampa

 Discuss Your Negligence Claim with a Spring Hill Attorney

 If you were the victim of an unexpected and devastating accident in the Spring Hill area, you should not have to shoulder the financial burden alone.
-A skilled negligence lawyer at Holliday Karatinos Law Firm, PLLC can collect documentation of your injuries and try to hold the responsible party accountable.
+A skilled personal injury lawyer at Holliday Karatinos Law Firm, PLLC can collect documentation of your injuries and try to hold the responsible party accountable.
 We serve individuals in Pasco and Hernando Counties, as well as throughout the state.
-To schedule a free case evaluation, call (866) 597-0009 or visit our contact page.
+To schedule a free case evaluation, call us or visit our contact page.